 Txiki Beguirtain, FC Barcelona´s sports director during Laporta´s presidency added: “We chose the CEFAR because I liked Jorge Raffo, his dedication, his past and his discretion.
 And the facilities are fantastic.
 I saw very few places as good as the CEFAR in the world”.

 So far Barcelona have invested only half of what was agreed.
 Since Rosell´s became president, the amount of children at La Candela was reduced from 48 to 30, and from 27 to 18 per players for each of the eight templates.
+But there are more big clubs interested in keeping the best players and continuing with the project – namely, Boca Juniors.

 Last week, Daniel Angelici became the new Boca president, announcing the arrival of a new football coordinator: Jorge Raffo.
 He also stated the club will go back to train at La Candela.